Always something to do for the holidays or rainy day?

 But a game of bowling or skittles are activities that young and old love to do.

-With the Lifetime Games mini skittle game you get 10 skittles and two balls.
-Place the cones and try to knock them all over with the help of the balls:
+With the BS Toys mini skittles game you get 10 pins and two balls.
+Put down the skittles and try to knock them all down with the help of the balls:

 The balls are made of wood, which gives this set an authentic look.
 The cones are hand painted in red and white.